ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 Ideally, we would measure the concentration of COVID-19 virus particles in the air directly, however such a sensor does not exist.
 Instead, researchers identified [carbon dioxide as a proxy measurement](https://www.washingtonpost.com/health/2021/02/10/carbon-dioxide-device-coronavirus/) to determine if a space is well-ventilated, as doubling the CO₂ concentration doubles the risk of infection [2][3].
 Humans exhale carbon dioxide at approximately 100 times the concentration of the ambient air.
 High CO₂ levels indicate inadequate ventilation so if a contagious person were present, virus particles remain in the air and there is a high risk that others in the space will get sick.

-The typical outdoor air CO₂ levels are between 410-420 ppm in remote locations, and up to 450 ppm in urban environments [4].
+The typical outdoor air CO₂ levels are between 410-420 ppm in remote locations, and around 450 ppm in urban environments [4][16].
 We exhale roughly 40000 ppm CO₂ [5].
 Aerosol researchers recommend keeping CO₂ below 800 ppm to prevent the spread of COVID-19 [1][2][3][6].
 Aside from the pandemic, elevated CO₂ levels make a room feel “stuffy” and can cause a decline in cognitive ability [7].
 CO₂ sensing is used in Heating, Ventilation, and Air Conditioning (HVAC) control and energy-saving thermostats to detect when a room is occupied and only operate air conditioning or heating during those times [14][15].
 This can save energy by not running equipment while a building is unoccupied, while ensuring that people in the building have clean, healthy air [14].

 # Instructions